cipherstash/pyconau2024-ctf/README.md

 # PyCon 2024 Capture the Flag (CTF) Environment

 Welcome to the PyCon 2024 Capture the Flag game!
-This environment uses [PostgreSQL](https://www.postgresql.org/) and [CipherStash](https://cipherstash.com/) to encrypt and decrypt data.
+This environment uses [PostgreSQL](https://www.postgresql.org/) and [CipherStash](https://cipherstash.com/) to encrypt data in use.
 The database has been initialized with [Encrypt Query Language](https://github.com/cipherstash/encrypt-query-language) (EQL) and seeded with the encrypted flag.
+The Python applications uses the [eqlpy](https://github.com/cipherstash/eqlpy) library to interact with the EQL payloads.

 ## Requirements